scenariomartin/EnglishWords/words.md

 whoever
-somehow ,somehow the wild men came and went, and I never saw them. thereby so
+somehow ,somehow the wild men came and went, and I never saw them. thereby so nevertheless but ,Boe is being tongue-in-cheek, but the idea is nevertheless gaining traction in Europe.

 cross   vnj
 across  py